drug-design/course/docs/chapters/molecular-properties.md

 ### Biological Properties of Chiral Analgesics

-Even very similar compounds such as isomers or stereoisomers may have very different biological properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/biological-properties-chiral-analgesics-2b6f35e4'><i class='fa fa-play' aria-hidden='true'></i></button>Even very similar compounds such as isomers or stereoisomers may have very different biological properties.
 Ibuprofen exists as a racemic mixture, only the S enantiomer has analgesic properties.
 The biological activity/inactivity is directly related to the molecular geometries of the two enantiomers.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures